groupon/javascript/CONTRIBUTING.md

   - **perf:** Performance optimizations.
   - **test:** Fixing existing tests or adding missing ones.
-      Just like with **style**, if you add tests to a feature you just introduced in the previous commit, consider keeping the tests and the feature in the same commit instead.
+      Just like with **style**, if you add tests to a feature you just introduced in the previous commit, consider keeping the tests, and the feature in the same commit instead.
   - **chore:** Changes to the project setup and tools, dependency bumps, and package-building house-keeping.  `chore` is not a judgement on how you